aimclub/GEFEST/docs/tutorials/sample.rst

     grid_target_X = 25  # X-grid coordinate of your target
     grid_target_Y = 25  # Y-grid coordinate of your target

-Create domain grid and coordinates of your targets.
+4. **Create domain grid and coordinates of your targets**

-As you can see, in this exampe we consider only one target
+*As you can see, in this exampe we consider only one target*

 .. code-block:: python

     grid = [grid_resolution_x, grid_resolution_y]
     targets = [[grid_target_X, grid_target_Y]]

-Below we have domain configuration that GEFEST requires for every task.
+5. **Set up domain configuration that GEFEST requires for every task**

-Here we are working with open polygons
+*Here we are working with open polygons*

 .. code-block:: python